Friday, May 30, 2025

 Supporting Evidence

-A Cochrane review of 23 studies involving 3,938 participants found that taking probiotics with antibiotics reduced the incidence of antibiotic-associated diarrhea from 19% to 8%.
-The review concluded that probiotics could have a protective effect against this type of diarrhea, with the most appropriate choices being Lactobacillus rhamnosus or Saccharomyces boulardii.
+A Cochrane review of 23 studies included 3,938 participants.
+It found that taking probiotics with antibiotics reduced the incidence of antibiotic-associated diarrhea.
+The rate decreased from 19% to 8%.
+The review concluded that probiotics protect against this type of diarrhea.
+The most appropriate choices are Lactobacillus rhamnosus or Saccharomyces boulardii.

 Contradictory Evidence

-However, a 2019 study from the Weizmann Institute of Science in Israel found that the gut microbiome of people who took probiotics after antibiotics took six months to return to its normal state, compared to just three weeks for those who did not take probiotic foods.
-This suggests that probiotics might delay the recovery of the gut microbiome after antibiotic treatment.
+Nonetheless, a 2019 study was conducted by the Weizmann Institute of Science in Israel.
+Researchers found a significant delay in gut microbiome recovery.
+It took six months for the microbiome of people to return to its normal state.
+This occurred after they took probiotics after antibiotics.
+In contrast, it took just three weeks to return for those who did not take probiotic foods.
+This suggests that probiotics delay the recovery of the gut microbiome after antibiotic treatment.

 Common Side Effects of Probiotics

-While probiotic foods are generally safe, some people may experience side effects, especially when they first start taking them.
+Probiotic foods are generally safe.
+But, some people experience side effects.
+This is especially true when they first start taking them.
 These can include:

 • Abdominal bloating